virginiakm1988/LogME-CTC/README.md

 #  LogME-CTC

 ## Progress update
-1/12
+- 1/12 update
-Stored 200 samples of the groundtruth, label, and the features extracted from tuned 1-5 layer of HuBERT base model.
+    1. Stored 200 samples of the groundtruth, label, and the features extracted from tuned 1-5 layer of HuBERT base model.
-Since the output is sequential, will need some time to process the data as well as the label.
+    2. Since the output is sequential, will need some time to process the data as well as the label.
+    3. Other layers of tuned models are still training

 ## Experiments todo
 Adapter with layer 1-5 feature  (7-9 features)